sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-atir-compliance.md

 # Meaning of "No. of Units Which First Compliance Not Furnished"

-The phrase simply means:

-> **The number of audited units that have not submitted their first compliance report after receiving the audit inspection report.**
+The phrase simply means: **The number of audited units that have not submitted their first compliance report after receiving the audit inspection report.**

-In other words,
+In other words:

-- Audit has been completed.
+* Audit has been completed.
-- Inspection Report has been issued.
+* Inspection Report has been issued.
-- The unit has received the report.
+* The unit has received the report.
-- However, **no reply has been received from that unit.**
+* **No reply has been received from that unit.**

 ---